EU prepares to send petrol cars to the scrap heap - RFI

 In 2015, the firm was at the heart of a scandal over faked emissions tests on diesel motors, and is keen to restore its image with the public and regulators.

-"Volkswagen was forced to go early into electric vehicles because of Dieselgate, to improve their image. they have made huge investments and now they have got the products ready to meet CO2 legislation.

-"They are in a perfect position to gain market share, and they will be happy to see others go to the wall."

-Volkswagen already plans to stop selling vehicle with internal combustion engines between 2033 and 2035.
+Volkswagen plans to stop selling vehicle with internal combustion engines between 2033 and 2035.

-"In general a car remains on the road for 15 years.
-If we want transport to be carbon free by 2050, we need the last combustion-driven car to be sold by 2035 at the latest," said Diane Strauss, of pressure group Transport and Environment.

-The NGO's latest report, published in June, gives Volkswagen and Volvo good marks for their preparations, with Renault and Hyundai a little behind them.

 © 2021 AFP